 It has been 27 years since Australia’s last economic recession.
 Recessions are an important process in keeping debt levels under control and discouraging economic recklessness.

 With so many people dependent on real estate investment for their retirement there are many who will fight tooth and nail to avoid a recession, which will send house prices plummeting back to more reasonable levels.
 Good for young people hoping to buy their first home, bad for the boomers.

-So while the economic managers of the country are allowed to kick the can of recession down the road and maintain our immigration based economic growth we will need these new housing developments that encroach on increasingly scarce metropolitan peripheral bushland.
+So while the economic managers of the country are allowed to kick the can of recession down the road and maintain our immigration based economic growth we will need these new housing developments such as Deebing Creek, that encroach on increasingly scarce metropolitan peripheral bushland.